bharathappali/java-buildpack/docs/jre-ibmjava_jre.md

-# IBMJAVA JRE
+## IBM JRE

-IBMJAVA JRE provides Java runtimes developed by IBMJAVA team.
-Version of Java `1.8` level is available.
+IBM JRE provides IBM® SDK, Java™ Technology Edition, Version 8.
 Unless otherwise configured, the version of Java that will be used is specified in [`config/ibmjava_jre.yml`][].
+See the license section for restrictions that relate to the use of this image.
+For more information about IBM® SDK, Java™ Technology Edition and API documentation, see the [IBM Knowledge Center](http://www.ibm.com/support/knowledgecenter/SSYKE2/welcome_javasdk_family.html).

+### License

+Licenses for the products installed within the buildpack:

+IBM® SDK, Java™ Technology Edition, Version 8: [International License Agreement for Non-Warranted Programs](http://www14.software.ibm.com/cgi-bin/weblap/lap.pl?la_formnum=&li_formnum=L-PMAA-A3Z8P2&title=IBM%AE+SDK%2C+Java%99+Technology+Edition%2C+Version+8.0&l=en).

 ## Configuration